shinokada/svelte-ant-design-icons/README.md

 <AlertFilled size="50" />
 ```

-If you are using Tailwind CSS, you can add a custom size using Tailwind CSS by including the desired classes in the class prop.
-For example:
+If you're using Tailwind CSS, you can customize the size using Tailwind CSS classes:

 ```html
 <AlertFilled class="shrink-0 h-20 w-20" />